Categories

 Floppy disk manufacturer Dysan entices us to buy better in this 1984 advert

-Whilst storage formats continue to evolve and servers become greener, I believe that the floppy disk will retain a fond place in the hearts of many.
+Whilst storage formats continue to evolve and servers become greener, the floppy disk will still retain a fond place in the hearts of many.
 The legend of them lives on in “save” icons of thousands of programs that are used every single day.

-And yes – in case you wondered you can still buy them.
+And in case you wondered- yes you can still buy them!
 And not just on re-sell sites like eBay or Amazon.
-Floppydisk.com sells 10 packs of disks and offer data transfer and recycling services too.
+Floppydisk.com sells 10 packs of disks and offers data transfer and recycling services too.

 If you’d like to learn more about transferable data mediums then the early internet adopter Computer Hope is a great place to start!